KingDubDub/Jetpack-Joyride-CE/README.md

 REMEMBER:
 1. I am not to blame for any damage caused to your calc by the program, as it's still in its testing phases.
 2. I am not to blame for any damage caused to your corpse/body by your inattention during chemisty; play responsibly when it's safe, not when you're handling fulminates!
-3. I don't claim to own the rights to the origianl Jetpack Joyride, this is just a bit of fun for the users and a learning experience for me.
+3. I don't claim to own the rights to the original Jetpack Joyride, this is just a bit of fun for the chirren and a learning experience for me.
 4. This program is NOT for sale, that violates the license and Jetpack Joyride's copyright policy.
 This code and the game are free to use by anyone, regardless of shoe size or fruit preference.

 I hope you enjoy spreading a little madness, and remember never to trust someone with more than four bumper stickers on their car, they're clearly insane.